 Supported by the Emergent Project Student Research Grant

 University of Michigan Taubman College of Architecture and Urban Planning Gallery

 Click here to read the digital version of the exhibit catalog.

 1 – Reyner Banham, Theory and Design in the First Machine Age (London: The Architectural Press, 1960): 329-330.

-Michael Abrahamson is a doctoral student in Architecture History and Theory at the University of Michigan.
-Prior to his enrollment at Michigan, Michael taught architectural design, theory, and history at Kent State University.
+Michael Abrahamson is a PhD Candidate in History and Theory of Architecture at the University of Michigan.
+Prior to his enrollment at Michigan, he taught architectural design, theory, and history at Kent State University.
 Michael has published criticism in Architectural Review, San Rocco ...